-This part of town has largely been an industrial area for the majority of Portland’s recent history.
+West Bayside was a largely industrial area for the majority of Portland’s recent history.
 While East Bayside was thriving with the arrival of new breweries, coffee shops, and restaurants, West Bayside had yet to see this sort of revitalization.

 However, in the past few years, this area of town has blossomed from wasteland to a wonderland, chasing the heels of its sister neighborhood to the East.
 Whereas East Bayside is very beverage-centric with Rising Tide, Coffee By Design, and more, West Bayside brings a bit of variety to the table.
-From bowling alleys to barbecue to community kitchen spaces, the options are growing every day.
-We’ll be highlighting some of these gems and how they’ve helped developed West Bayside into a thriving, vibrant part of Portland’s many communities.
+From bowling alleys to barbecue to community-focused cycle studios, the options are growing every day.
+We’ll be highlighting some of these gems and how they’ve helped developed West Bayside into a thriving, vibrant part of the Portland community.

-If you’ve been to Bronxville or Port Chester in New York, then you may already be familiar with Coal’s Pizza.
-Founded in 2004 in the Bronx, the owner of Coal’s Pizza, Billy Etzel, is a long-time visitor to Maine with a family connection in Kittery.
+If you’ve been to Bronxville or Port Chester in New York, then you may already be familiar with Coal’s Pizza, founded in 2004 in the Bronx.
+The owner of Coal’s Pizza, Billy Etzel, is a long-time visitor to Maine with a family connection in Kittery.
 This bond with the Pine Tree State made it clear to Etzel that this was the perfect place to establish the third Coal’s Pizza location.
-Etzel purchased the former Portland & Rochester space on 114 Preble Street, and opened on June 12 in 2019.
+Etzel purchased the former Portland & Rochester space on 114 Preble Street, and opened on June 12, 2019.

-It’s here that you’ll find a pizza rarely, if at all, seen in Maine.
-They serve grilled pizzas that are nearly flat as a board and crispy to a fault, but have no shortage of flavor.
-You’ll find such combinations as the “Bee Cool” (three cheeses, tomato, basil, smoked pepperoni, hot honey) and “The Bayside” (fresh mozzarella, goat cheese, pistachio pesto, arugula).
+They serve crispy, flavorful grilled pizzas such as the “Bee Cool” (three cheeses, tomato, basil, smoked pepperoni, hot honey) and “The Bayside” (fresh mozzarella, goat cheese, pistachio pesto, arugula).
 If you’re not in the mood for pizza, Coal’s has some of the most finger-licking, lip-smacking chicken wings in town.
-The rosemary maple wings are an appetizer that will have you waking up in cold sweats in the middle of the night for years.

-This was the first and only place in Portland that served as an incubator for what would become some of Portland’s most beloved food staples.
-The Totally Awesome Vegan Food Truck, Suga Suga, Mill Cove Baking Co., and many more found their footing within these walls.
-Providing a tasting room and kitchen, Fork provided the means for up and coming food vendors who did not have adequate space to practice and produce their wares.
+Fork Food Lab has served as an incubator for some of Portland’s most beloved food staples: The Totally Awesome Vegan Food Truck, Suga Suga, Mill Cove Baking Co., and many more found their footing within these walls.
+Providing a tasting room and kitchen, Fork provided the means for up and coming food vendors who did not have adequate space to practice their craft.